 Nominating and Governance Committee

-Adopted by the Board the 5th day of December, 2012.
+Amended by the Board the 6th of December 2023 .

-The Board of Directors (the "Board") of Standard Parking Corporation (the "Company") shall appoint annually a nominating and corporate governance committee (the "Committee") composed of not less than three non-employee, independent members of the Board, i.e., those directors who neither are officers or employees of the Company or its subsidiaries nor have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and each of whom is otherwise "independent" under the rules of The NASDAQ Stock Market, Inc. ("NASDAQ").
+The Board of Directors (the “Board”) of SP Plus (the “Company”) shall appoint a nominating and corporate governance committee (the “Committee”) composed of not less than three non-employee, independent members of the Board, i.e., those directors who neither are officers or employees of the Company or its subsidiaries nor have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and each of whom is otherwise “independent” under the rules of The Nasdaq Stock Market, Inc. (“Nasdaq”).

 The Board, by resolution of a majority of the directors, shall appoint (and may remove) the members of the Committee.
 All members of the Committee shall be literate in corporate governance matters.
 Such literacy shall be determined by the Board in its business judgment.

-The Board, by resolution of a majority of the directors, shall designate one member of the Committee to act as the Chairperson of the Committee.
-The Committee member so designated shall (i) chair all the meetings of the Committee; (ii) coordinate nomination process for directors; (iii) coordinate the evaluation of the Company's corporate governance policies; and (iv) perform such other activities as from time to time are requested by the other directors or as circumstances indicate.
+The Board, by resolution of a majority of the directors, shall designate one member of the Committee to act as the Chair of the Committee (the “Chair”).
+The Committee member so designated shall (i) chair all the meetings of the Committee; (ii) coordinate nomination process for directors; (iii) coordinate the evaluation of the Company’s corporate governance policies; and (iv) perform such other activities as from time to time are requested by the other directors or as circumstances indicate.

 The Committee shall maintain free and open means of communication among the Board, any independent consultants, the internal human resources professionals, and the chief executive officer of the Company.